 - Various abnormalities of the skull and upper vertebrae are found in 25-50%.

 - This tends to present much earlier with significant morbidity and mortality in the neonatal period.

-- A third of patients with meningomyelocele develop brainstem dysfunction by the age of 5 and a third of these die in infancy.
+- A third of patients with meningomyelocele develop brain stem dysfunction by the age of 5 years and a third of these die in infancy.

 - There are two types of presentation in type II.
 One involves infants and the other older children.
 Infants rarely present before a few weeks old but life is threatened by involvement of cranial nerves IX and X and compression of the respiratory centre.